|

 National Prime Time Emmy Award (Robert Capa in Love and War)

-Finalist, 2001 Academy Awards, (Coming to Light) (one of 12 on short list)
+Finalist, 2001 Academy Awards (Coming to Light) (one of 12 on short list)

 Full Frame Film Festival’s Working Films Award (Rain in a Dry Land)